 A machine for viewing microfilm is located in the adult reference area.
 Users can print or email documents from this machine.

 People can check out their library materials without waiting in line at the service desk.
-In addition to streamlining the check out process, the three Cen-Tec self check machines provide privacy in checking out library materials.
+In addition to streamlining the check out process, the two Envisionware self check machines provide privacy in checking out library materials.
 For more information ask at the service desk.